c3lang/c3docs-old/docs/macros.md

 ## Compile time evaluation

 The C3 compiler always does a first pass through the code reading all definitions and resolving compile time variables.
-Compile time variables with the `$` prefix are resolved *in order*.
+Compile time variables with the `$` prefix are resolved *in order of declaration*.

 ## Macro declarations